m1ckc3b/rust-on-esp32/readme.md

 # Rust on ESP32

 I purchased a basic ESP32 starter kit created by Lafvin with the plan to build each of the 10 projects with Rust instead of Arduino as the documentation calls for.
+This kit provides an ESP32-WROOM-32 and I also bought an ESP32c3-DevKitm-1 to practice on 2 different microcontroller architecture (xtensa et RISC-V respectively).

-Bare-programing with Arduino is easier than Rust because of the abstraction layers offers by the sdk but Rust gives us more power to handle the bare-metal with high-level programing style.
+Bare-programing with Arduino is easier than with Rust because of the abstraction layers offers by the sdk but Rust gives us more power to handle the bare-metal with high-level programing style even if it is more verbose.

+For each project, I provide a breadboard schema, a list of components and the arduino code (perhaps I gona upload videos of the finish projects).

-Here is details about each project:
+Here is the list of projects:

 [Project_0](./project_0/) - Hello World + Blinky